Key Takeaways

 Rob Palmer

-Rob Palmer is a veteran direct-response copywriter with 30+ years of experience and $523M+ in tracked results.
-His clients include Apple, IBM, Microsoft, and Citibank.
-He specializes in VSLs, sales funnels, and email sequences for ClickBank and DTC brands, leveraging AI to amplify battle-tested direct-response principles.
+I am a veteran direct-response copywriter with 40+ years of experience and $523M+ in tracked results.
+My clients include Apple, IBM, Microsoft, and Citibank.
+I specialize in VSLs, sales funnels, and email sequences for ClickBank and DTC brands — leveraging Claude Code with my custom copywriting skills and a 1,239-file Obsidian copywriting brain to amplify battle-tested direct-response principles.

 Related Articles